 I have lost count of the number of parents who have called me concerned about their children’s erratic behavior.
-From little ones who are aggressive with their schoolmates, to withdrawn little ones who have a hard time relating to others.
-As their representative you will feel it is your responsibility to help them overcome these actions, so you will be looking for reasons to blame or punishments to give to correct them.
+From little ones who are aggressive with their schoolmates, to withdrawn children who have a hard time relating to others.
+As their parent, you will feel it is your responsibility to help them overcome these issues, so you may be looking for reasons to blame them or punishments to correct them.

 Even so, have you ever wondered if your child is capable of handling their own emotions?
-The complexity of human relationships begins very early in life; therefore, the lack of emotional intelligence will result in the inability to control or manage the projection of emotions to others.
+The complexity of human relationships begins very early in life, therefore, a lack of emotional intelligence will result in the inability to control or manage their emotions.

-Emotional intelligence is simply as important as other types of intelligence, because it will help you to know yourself and others as you grow up.
-By encouraging it in children, they will see how their learning will improve, they will be able to resolve conflicts more easily and it will encourage a better personal and social well-being.
+Emotional intelligence is as important as other types of intelligence because it helps you know yourself and others as you grow up.
+By encouraging it in children, their learning will improve, they will be able to resolve conflicts more easily, and it will encourage better personal and social well-being.

-If you feel that you invest a lot of effort making your child comply with their homework, get good grades or behave the way you want them to, keep in mind that their proper development will not only be focused on academic intelligence.
-It’s time for me to help you find out what emotional intelligence is.
+If you feel that you invest a lot of effort into making your child do their homework, get good grades, or behave the way you want them to, keep in mind that proper development is not only focused on academic intelligence.
+It’s time for me to teach you what emotional intelligence is.
 Let’s start.

 What is emotional intelligence?

-Emotional intelligence is a set of skills for the correct management of emotions.
-For example, motivation, empathy, enthusiasm or self-control.
+Emotional intelligence is a set of skills for the correct management of emotions, for example, motivation, empathy, enthusiasm, and self-control.
 These skills can be acquired from birth or learned throughout life.
 That is why both adults and children are able to develop them.

-It was in 1990 when this concept was first used by the American psychologists Peter Salovey & John Mayer .
-It is later transferred to a book of the same name by author Daniel Goleman.
+This concept was first used by the American psychologists Peter Salovey & John Mayer in 1990.
+Later, it became the title of a book by author Daniel Goleman.

-Unlike what you may believe, emotional intelligence does not consist in altering the ability to generate emotions according to perceived stimuli.
+Unlike what you may believe, emotional intelligence does not having no emotional reaction to stimuli.
 On the contrary, it is about the reactions you have to them.
-You may be surprised by this, but the reactions that emotions provoke are many times greater than the emotion itself.
+You may be surprised by this, but the reactions provoked by emotions are many times greater than the emotion itself.

-That is why an emotionally intelligent person will have the following notions in the way he/she acts:
+That is why an emotionally intelligent person will have the following characteristics:

-- They have a deep knowledge of their emotions: Those who develop it are able to analyze their emotions and interpret them.
-They just don’t only feel them.
+- They have a deep knowledge of their emotions: Those who develop emotional intelligence can analyze their emotions and interpret them.
+They just don’t just feel them.

-- They do not repress their feelings: Sincerity and authenticity regarding their feelings will show.
+- They do not repress their feelings: They show sincerity and authenticity regarding their feelings.
 They can also express their feelings clearly.

-With all the above that I have told you, it is logical to want our children to have this kind of intelligence.
-However, first it is fundamental that as parents we are able to educate ourselves and follow the path that has been established by our God.
+Considering all the above, it is logical to want our children to have this kind of intelligence.
+However, first it is fundamental that, as parents, we are able to educate ourselves and follow the path that has been established by our God.

 What are emotions?

 In a technical way, emotions are psychophysiological reactions that we have to adapt to the environment we are in.
-In other words, our brain has the great capacity to modify our cognitions to have behaviors that make us survive depending on the situation.
-Basically, emotions are adaptive functions of our organism.
+In other words, our brain has the great capacity to modify our cognition to use behaviors that allow us to survive depending the situation.
+Basically, emotions are adaptive functions.

-At the same time this function has physiological components (an involuntary reaction such as accelerated breathing), cognitive components (a subjective experience) and behavioral components (the change of behavior such as movements or gestures of the face).
+At the same time, this function has physiological components (an involuntary reaction, such as accelerated breathing), cognitive components (a subjective experience), and behavioral components (the change of behavior, such as movements or facial gestures).

-According to Paul Ekman, There are six basic or primary emotions, these are:
+According to Paul Ekman, there are six basic or primary emotions:

 - Disgust: Associated with disgust or rejection.